aws-samples/amazon-qldb-kvs-nodejs/README.md

             console.log(`Values for keys "${[DOC_OBJECT_KEY1, DOC_OBJECT_KEY2]}" is not found.`);
         }

-        // Get metadata for stored document by it's key const metadata = await qldbKVS.getMetadata(DOC_OBJECT_KEY1);
+        // Get the latest metadata for stored document by it's key const metadata = await qldbKVS.getMetadata(DOC_OBJECT_KEY1);
         if (metadata) {
             console.log(`Metadata for verifying document with Key "${DOC_OBJECT_KEY1}": ${JSON.stringify(metadata)}`);
+        } else {
+            console.log(`Metadata for key "${DOC_OBJECT_KEY1}" not found.`);
+        }

+        // Alternatively, you can get the metadata for a specific version of the document by document Id and Transaction Id that // you get from the reponse object when creating or updating it: const metadataFromIds = await qldbKVS.getMetadataByDocIdAndTxId(response.documentId, response.txId);
+        if (metadataFromIds) {
+            console.log(`Metadata for verifying document with Document ID "${response.documentId}" and transaction Id ${response.txId} : ${JSON.stringify(metadataFromIds)}`);
         } else {
             console.log(`Metadata for key "${DOC_OBJECT_KEY1}" not found.`);
         }